jschaub30/science/middle-school-biology.md

 What is the name of molecules that carry out many different functions in cells, such as providing structure helping carry out chemical reactions? (protein)

-Proteins are made up of smaller parts called ___. (amino acids)
+Proteins are made up of smaller parts called ----. (amino acids)

-The order of nucleotides in a gene determines the order of ___ in the resulting protein. (amino acids)
+The order of nucleotides in a gene determines the order of ---- in the resulting protein. (amino acids)

 ### Mutations
-A ___ is any change to the nucleotide sequence of a DNA molecule. (mutation)
+A ---- is any change to the nucleotide sequence of a DNA molecule. (mutation)

 Are all mutations bad?
 (No, they can be harmful, beneficial, or neutral)

 ### Inheritance and variation
-Humans have two sets of chromosomes in each cell, making humans ___ organisms. (diploid)
+Humans have two sets of chromosomes in each cell, making humans ---- organisms. (diploid)

-Diploid organisms produce either egg or sperm cells, which are known as ___. (gametes)
+Diploid organisms produce either egg or sperm cells, which are known as ----. (gametes)

-___ is the fusion of gametes from two parents.
+---- is the fusion of gametes from two parents.
 (Fertilization).
 Fertilization leads to new, diploid offspring.

 When a parent forms a gamete, only one chromosome from each homologous pair is included at random.
 So, an offspring might inherit a different combination of chromosomes (and alleles) compared to its siblings.

 ![Genetic variation image](img/genetic-variation.png)

+### Genetics vocabulary and Punnett squares

+An organism's observable traits are affected by its ---- (genes)

+An organism's combination of genes is called its ---- (genotype)

+A ---- genotype has two of the same alleles. (homozygous) A ---- genotype has two different alleles. (heterozygous)

+A ---- is an observable version of a trait. (phenotype)